Windham School District: Enhancing job opportunities through industry partnerships, updated career clusters, and apprenticeship training with TDCJ

 "An additional component of the WSD job training offerings is apprenticeship," said Kevin Ainsworth, WSD department administrator of Apprenticeship and On the Job Training.

 "Apprenticeship programming allows students to ultimately transfer training hours to principal occupations in the community," he said.
 "The most effective training programs have very clear stepping stones.
 We are working to identify these steps in our own WSD/TDCJ system and to implement their effective use.

-"We are creating learning opportunities for our Windham CTE-trained offenders where the actual first job they get in their occupation of training is a work assignment with TDCJ during incarceration," Ainsworth said.
+"We are creating learning opportunities for our Windham CTE-trained residents where the actual first job they get in their occupation of training is a work assignment with TDCJ during incarceration," Ainsworth said.
 "In this first job, they will develop important skill and work experience, which contributes to their employability upon release in their same occupation.
 After release, their new job becomes the second real job in their occupation or training.
-This could be the beginning of a career, which is a strong employment situation for a former offender."
+This could be the beginning of a career, which is a strong employment situation for a former resident."

 WSD continues to build collaborative partnerships to connect students with viable employment.
-WSD has partnered with the Tarrant County Workforce Solutions Board and the Houston/Galveston Area Workforce Board to develop grants to assist offenders in obtaining job training and employment after release.
+WSD has partnered with the Tarrant County Workforce Solutions Board and the Houston/Galveston Area Workforce Board to develop grants to assist residents in obtaining job training and employment after release.

 Both grants will be provided for one year, and the Texas Workforce Commission will measure the progress of participants in related new programming.
-WSD will focus efforts on offenders who have already received CTE industry certifications.
+WSD will focus efforts on residents who have already received CTE industry certifications.

 "The partnership between Workforce Solutions and WSD helps students with employment upon release and can help place them with companies willing to help with cost of an apprenticeship program and job placement," said CTE Administrator Jones.